jtruong2/career-development-curriculum/module_four/post_grad_plan.md

 3. Reference what you outlined in your Flower Exercise -- what preferred level of responsibility do you want to move to?
 Do you want to start your own company?
 What kind of work do you see yourself doing longterm?
 In your first year on the job, what skills do you want to develop to work towards your longterm goals?

+In 5 years, I will continue to establish connections and broaden my network.
+I will be climbing the tech ladder and be in a role of senior software engineer or principal engineer.
+I will be proficient in atleast 7 different programming languages.
+I will be working with mainly React and React Native.